Eds-Dbug/Eds-Dbug/README.md

 ###

 <p align="left">Hello, my name is Edgar Leung.
-I am a Web Developer based in Toronto, Ontario, passionate about crafting impactful UI and back-end solutions.
-At Sofvie Inc, I specialized in applications for blue-collar workers in the HVAC industry.
-Outside of coding, I enjoy hiking and cycling—I once rode over 1100km around Lake Ontario!
-My experiences inspire my work and drive my commitment to building better web environments.
-Let's collaborate!
+I'm a Full Stack Developer based in Toronto, ON, with a passion for building responsive and scalable web applications.
+I specialize in creating user-friendly interfaces and efficient back-end systems, with experience improving CI/CD processes and deploying applications using AWS and Docker.
+Outside of development, I love cycling and hiking—once biking over 1100km around Lake Ontario!
+Let's collaborate and create something impactful together.
 </p>
 <details>
 <summary><strong>Show More</strong></summary>

-Having a strong ability to learn quickly and adapt with minimal guidance, I have successfully tackled new challenges throughout my career.
-At Open Library, despite knowing the MVC pattern, I delved into their specific MVC architecture through self-directed tutorials and practical involvement in projects.
-This proactive approach allowed me to efficiently contribute to their merge queue project while managing a second job.
-My communication with lead developers and my commitment to solving intricate problems were crucial in my rapid adaptation and effective contribution.

-Similarly, at Sofvie, I did not start with a background in the HVAC field.
-Yet, I rapidly acquired in-depth knowledge about the HVAC industry, including understanding complex aspects like refrigerant specifications.
-I achieved this through meticulous review of design documents and engaging directly with technical descriptions in trade biographies, enabling me to develop applications that were both functional and intuitive for end-users.
+In one of my recent roles, I rapidly acquired industry-specific knowledge, which I translated into developing intuitive and effective applications for end-users.
+By immersing myself in design documents and collaborating with stakeholders, I was able to deliver results that met both business and user needs.

-These experiences underscore my capability to quickly integrate into new environments, learn essential aspects with little oversight, and produce high-quality work.
-Skilled in JavaScript, React.js, Node.js, and more, I am eager to bring my adaptability, problem-solving skills, and collaborative spirit to your projects.
+I thrive in environments where I can quickly integrate, learn new skills, and make a difference through problem-solving and teamwork.
+With experience in JavaScript, React.js, Node.js, and more, I'm excited to bring my adaptability and expertise to new challenges.
 <details>
 <summary><strong>Coding Journey</strong></summary>

-My journey into coding started during my high school days in robotics.
-Despite embarking on thrilling road adventures and exploring various opportunities, the persistent urge to code never left me.
-Coming back to my coding journey, I enhanced my skills at Lighthouse Labs, where I learned MVC and Full Stack development.
-Through self-directed learning, I have also added TypeScript, React, and Python to my skill set.
-Coming from a Java background, I am now diving deeper into Spring Boot to expand my full-stack capabilities further.
-Combining my experiences and expertise, I'm dedicated to creating innovative solutions that push boundaries and drive technological advancement.
+My coding journey began in high school robotics, igniting a lifelong passion for problem-solving through technology.
+After exploring various opportunities, I found myself continually drawn back to coding, enhancing my skills through full-stack development programs where I learned MVC architecture and other industry-standard methodologies.
+Since then, I’ve expanded my skill set through self-directed learning, diving into technologies like TypeScript, React, and Python.
+Building on my foundation in Java, I'm currently deepening my knowledge in Spring Boot to broaden my full-stack capabilities.
+My journey has been a continuous pursuit of growth and innovation, and I'm eager to continue pushing boundaries in the tech space.
 </details>
 </details>

 ###